Basic Academic and Environmental Principles

 XIII.
 Wi-Fi Service

-The Round Top Family Library allows for personal computer equipment to access the internet via a wireless network throughout the entire building and property.
+The Round Top Family Library allows for personal computer equipment to access the internet via a wireless network throughout the buildings and property.

 Persons utilizing the wireless connection agree to comply with all provisions of the current Round Top Family Library internet policy which is incorporated by reference herein.